thefilancabinet/thefilancabinet.github.io/_posts/2022-09-17-2-wayne-forkner.markdown

 categories: episodes
 ---

 In this episode, Presbyterian Pastor Wayne Forkner talks about God, Christianity, and the Bible.
+He answers questions such as:
+ - What is 'God'?
+ - Why do people talk about Jesus so much more than the Father or the Holy Spirit?
+ - What is heaven actually like?
+ - If justification is by faith alone and not by works, why does the Bible say "A person is justified by works and not by faith alone"?
+ - How can people tell that out of all the religions, Christianity is the right one?

 [Link to audio](https://sites.libsyn.com/438081/2-wayne-forkner-on-god)